lkiesow/automated-quay.io-deployment/README.md

 `QUAY_DEFAULT_BRANCH` environment variable.
 This is set to `master` by default.
 The default branch is used by Quay.io to determine if a container that is built gets tagged with the `latest` tag.

+### A Note About Security

+Instead of loading the script from a foreign repository and just execute it it is obviously possible to directly include this script in the Dockerfile repository instead.